 service lfd restart

 The tutorial stated that the CSF firewall is for Linux-based distributions.
-At the beginning of this article, we introduced CSF Firewall and listed its features.
-Then how to setup CSF Firewall on Debian 10 taught.
-By using the above tutorials, you can easily install and setup CSF Firewall on Debian 10.
+We introduced CSF Firewall and listed its features.
+Then how to setup CSF Firewall on Debian 10 was taught.
+By using the above tutorials, you can easily install and setup CSF Firewall on Debian 10, 11 & 12.